mph2labs/rundadrun/README.md

 # rundadrun
-A proof of concept open source multi - platform game written in godot
+A proof of concept open source cross-platform game written in godot